Temperaturecontrol

 0.17 MISO DO

-To configure smoothie to use the thermocouple connected like this, replace the thermistor and thermistor_pin parameters with the following:
+To configure Smoothie to use the thermocouple connected like this, replace the thermistor and thermistor_pin parameters with the following:

 temperature_control.hotend.sensor max31855